Ousso11/Ousso11.github.io/_research_projects/5_rl.md

 ## Problem Statement & Motivation

-Understanding biological motor control—like manipulating objects using muscle coordination—is a long-standing challenge in neuroscience and robotics.
+Understanding biological motor control, like manipulating objects using muscle coordination, is a long-standing challenge in neuroscience and robotics.
 The control complexity increases significantly due to the high degrees of freedom and nonlinear interactions in the musculoskeletal system.

 This project tackles the **transition from novice to expert** policies in reinforcement learning (RL) through efficient strategies, focusing on the *Baoding balls* task from the NeurIPS **MyoChallenge**.
 Inspired by Chiappa et al.’s **Static-to-Dynamic Stabilization (SDS)** curriculum, we explore whether it's possible to transfer **motor synergies** learned by expert agents to novices using dimensionality reduction.